Keep Learning Online

 Students will need some way of speaking to the instructor and other students during an online class or web meeting.
 Zoom will ask for a preferred audio capture device when starting or joining your first meeting.
 You can use any of the following to hear the sound from your online class:

 - Phone (via teleconference)

-Students who do not have access to one or more of the necessary technology resources needed to move online in the event of a transition from in-class to online learning should contact the law school Dean of Students, Jen Bretschneider (firstname.lastname@example.org), for accommodations.
+Students who do not have access to one or more of the necessary technology resources needed to access online online classes should contact the law school Dean of Students, Jen Bretschneider (email@example.com), for any accommodations.

 Joining Scheduled Classes Online

 - In large, more formal, lecture classes: In general, students should keep their microphones muted during traditional class when not speaking.
 Student microphones may be unmuted remotely by the host or faculty member when called upon.

 - In smaller collaborative meetings: participant microphones may be left unmuted to enable more natural participation.
 Make sure you are in a quiet environment if your microphone will be unmuted.

 Many classes require students to have their cameras turned on during class.
 This creates a stronger classroom community and ensures students are present and engaged during lectures for attendance purposes.
 Students should consult professors on their preferences and requirements regarding camera usage.